FirespriteLtd/website/site/content/careers/pages/technical-art-director-ref-tbc.md

 ---
 #### Duration

-Permanent or Contract
+Permanent or Contract.

 #### Salary

-Competitive dependent on experience
+We offer a very competitive package, which is dependent on experience.

 #### The Role